JONATHAN COHEN: SELECTED

 2024

 "From Countersong to Walt Whitman" [T].
 By Pedro Mir.
-Toward a Poetry & Poetics of the Americas.
+The Serpent and the Fire: Poetries of the Americas from Origins to Present.
 Eds.
 Jerome Rothenberg and Javier Taboada.
-Berkeley: U of California P. In press.
+Berkeley: U of California P. 12122.

 Review of In My Eyes, You Are Beautiful, by David Unger [C].
 American Book Review.
 In press.

 "The 'Spanish-American Number' of Others: Vanguard of Pan-American Poetry and American Modernism" [C].
-Tides of Progress: Print Culture and Anglo-Hispanic Exchanges, 1890–1945.
+Tides of Progress: Print Culture and Anglo-Hispanic Exchanges, 18901945.
 Eds.
 Ana Rodríguez Navas and Peter Hulme.
 New York: Bloomsbury Press.
-In press.
+In press (scheduled for 2025).

 2023